Everything you need to know about Greek Golden Visa Law

 The residence permit is practically granted for a lifetime, with consecutive 5-year renewals.

-There is no limit to how many times a residence permit can be renewed, provided that the applicant still be in full ownership and possession of the minimum investment (real estate or financial).There is no minimum-stay requirement, by means that the Golden Visa holders are not required to stay in Greece, or visit Greece, to maintain their residency rights.
-Still, it is required to return every five (5) years to update their biometric data.
+There is no limit to how many times a residence permit can be renewed, provided that the applicant maintains full ownership and possession of the minimum required investment (real estate or financial assets).
+There is no minimum-stay requirement, meaning that Golden Visa holders are not obligated to reside in or even visit Greece to retain their residency status.
+However, it is required to return every five (5) years to update biometric data.

 European Union